 - Breakfast from our cafeteria

 Our bedrooms include advanced equipment that record brain waves, breathing patterns, heart rate, muscle movement and other functions to uncover sleep problems.
-This assists in the diagnosis and treatment of a full range of sleep disorders in adult patients and pediatric patients as young as five years old.
+This assists in the diagnosis and treatment of a full range of sleep disorders in adult patients.

 For more information about our Sleep Center, please call us at (832) 912-3700.